Effective atypical intersections and applications to orbit closures: Finiteness of atypical orbit closures and density of the typical ones

 \subsubsection{Over-parametrization}

-In this section, we describe a family of subvarieties of $P$ that (over) parametrizes all the data that can give rise to suborbit closures of $\mathcal{M}$, regardless whether such an orbit closure is typical or atypical.
+In this section, we describe a family of subvarieties of $P$ that (over)-parametrizes (recall \autoref{overparamrem}) all the data that can give rise to suborbit closures of $\mathcal{M}$, regardless whether such an orbit closure is typical or atypical.

-\begin{lem} There exists an algebraic family $f : \mathcal{Z} \to \mathcal{Y}$ of subvarieties of $Z_{\mathcal{M}} = E_{\mathcal{M}} \times \ch{D}^{0}$ such that all subvarieties $Z_{\mathcal{N}} \subset Z_{\mathcal{M}}$ associated to suborbit closures $\mathcal{N} \subset \mathcal{M}$ arise as a fibre $f^{-1}(y)$ for some $y \in \mathcal{Y}$. \end{lem}
+\begin{lem} There exists an algebraic family $f : \mathcal{Z} \to \mathcal{Y}$ of subvarieties of $Z_{\mathcal{M}}$ such that all subvarieties $Z_{\mathcal{N}} \subset Z_{\mathcal{M}}$ associated to suborbit closures $\mathcal{N} \subset \mathcal{M}$ arise as a fibre $f^{-1}(y)$ for some $y \in \mathcal{Y}$. \end{lem}

-\begin{proof} It suffices to handle the two ``factors'' separately.
+\begin{proof} It suffices to handle the two ``pieces'' of the varieties $Z_{\mathcal{N}}$ separately.
 In particular, since $E_{\mathcal{N}} \subset E_{\mathcal{M}}$ is an inclusion of linear subspaces, it is clear all possible choices for such a subspace are parameterized by a union of Grassmannian varieties.
 It thus suffices to show that all weakly special subdomains of $\ch{D}^{0}$ belong to a common algebraic family, which is a consequence of \autoref{gaolemma} below. \end{proof}

 Let $(\mathbf{H}_{\mathcal{M}},\ch{D}^0_{\mathcal{M}})$ be the monodromy datum associated to $(\mathcal{M},\V_{| \mathcal{M}})$ (where $\V $ is the standard $\Z$VMHS on some stratum containing $\mathcal{M}$).